wulms/bidsconvertr/README.md

 install.packages("devtools")
 ```

-Now you are able to install the development version of BIDSconvertR.
+Now you are able to install the development version of ‘BIDSconvertR’.

 ``` r
 devtools::install_github(repo = "wulms/bidsconvertr")